Dave Rennie: Coaching career

-Early coaching career

-After playing for the amateur side Rennie then coached Upper Hutt RFC.

 Wellington Lions

 He became the assistant coach of the Wellington Lions in 1999 before becoming head coach in 2000.
 In his first year as the head coach, he led the Wellington Lions to their first NPC title since 1986.
 He stayed with the Lions until 2002.

 Hurricanes

 Rennie became first the Hurricanes Under 23 head coach and then the assistant coach of the Hurricanes.

-Rennie also coached at the New Zealand international academy.
+He also coached at the New Zealand international academy.

 Manawatu

 Originally a short-term contract, Rennie was the coach of the Turbos in the ITM Cup from 2005 to 2011.
-Under Rennie the Turbos were Championship Runner-up in the 2011 ITM Cup.
+Under Rennie the Turbos were Championship runner-up in the 2011 ITM Cup.

 New Zealand U20

-Rennie was coach of the New Zealand national under-20 rugby union team and the team won three consecutive World titles from 2008 to 2010.
+Rennie was coach of New Zealand under-20s and the team won three consecutive World titles from 2008 to 2010.